A thesis summarizes what your essay is all about. Think of it as a sign post that provides a sense of direction.

 These theses are too broad, state the obvious, or consist of speculation.
 Your thesis needs to be specific and provable.

 Avoid cramming too much information or detail in your thesis.
-There is plenty of time to unpack your argument later.
+There is plenty of time to develop your argument later.

 Use your own words